Life—and learning Spanish—is more fun with a buddy!

 Make it fun by playing games.

 Reward yourself for your hard work on vocabulary and grammar by playing fun Spanish games!
 Games are a great way to learn and reinforce concepts without feeling like you’re working hard.
-Get engrossed enough in these games, and you and your partner will soon not only be learning Spanish, you’ll be fast friends.
+Get engrossed enough in these games, and you and your partner will soon not only be learning how to speak Spanish, you’ll be fast friends.

 Kacie Berghoef, MSW, is a freelance writer and TESOL-certified ESL teacher who loves teaching English to new language learners.
 She enjoys continuing to improve her Spanish in her spare time and teaches about Enneagram personality types at Berghoef & Bell Innovations.